flashashen/flange/README.md

 ## What it does

-- Automatically loads configuration data in various formats using Anyconfig
+- Automatically searches for and loads (configuration) data in various formats using Anyconfig
-- Merges configuration from various sources use Anyconfig
+- Merges configuration from various sources using Anyconfig
+- Pluggable, automatic object detection/creation from config data
 - Object registry with lazy init and cache
-- Pluggable, automatic object detection/creation from data sources based on jsonschema
 - Convenient object access

 This is partially inspired by the Spring framework.
-On init, the main configuration object will search for a given set of file pattern at a given directory depth for config data and will merge this data into a single configuration object.
+On init, the main configuration object will search for a given set of file pattern at a given directory to a given depth for config data and will merge this data into a single configuration object.

-Additionally, a object registry is provided that can recognize patterns in the config data and create instances on demand of any type of object.
-Recognition currently uses json schema to identify patterns and a python function is provided that serves as the factory method.
+Additionally, an object registry is provided that can recognize patterns in the config data and return cached instances on demand of any type of object.
+Object initialization is automatic and lazy.
+Recognition of instances currently employs json schema to identify patterns and a python function is provided that serves as the factory function.
 The factory method can be given explicity in python or specified as url that resolves to a python function.
 The combination of a schema and a factory function along with a name are called a 'model'.